Click on the images to enlarge them!

 Ladies and Gentleman!
 I proudly present my First Stitch Along (apart from the abortive attempt with the Long and Short Stitch Lessons).
 Last year Mary from Needle'n Thread published an e-book with patterns of kaleidoscopes, and this January she set up a series of lessons for stitching one of them she calls Party in Provence.
 Of course I've jumped on the bandwagon.
 After all it's practice I need!

 As I began to stitch, I was happy to find some decommissioned white bedsheets.
 Enough for practice, I thought.
 Later, I bought a whole pack of different old fabrics at a charity shop and a flea market for just a couple of euros and a new piece of brown canvas at a drapery shop in Marienberg.
 (It was there, by the way, where the owner was delighted to meet another stitcher: "What type of machine do you have?" - "Machine?
 No, I'm in hand embroidery." - "You stitch by hand?!!")
 But all these fabrics are dyed.
 I needed a white one, and for this large project I wanted a good one.
-The old bedsheets are tightly woven (36 to 40 ct. maybe), but they are worn and the weave has come quite loose.
+The old bedsheets are tightly woven (I assume it's cotton, but I'm not sure), but they are worn and the weave has come quite loose.